Mallick17/AWS-CCP/README.md

 ---

 # Billing and Cost Management
+- AWS Billing and Cost Management is a comprehensive service that enables users to monitor, manage, and optimize their AWS costs and usage.
+It provides a centralized platform for tracking and analyzing AWS billing information, including detailed cost breakdowns, usage reports, and cost allocation tags.
+Users can set up budgets, alerts, and cost controls to prevent unexpected spending and optimize resource allocation.
+The service also offers cost visualization tools, such as AWS Cost Explorer and AWS Budgets, to help users gain insights into their spending patterns and forecast future costs.
+AWS Billing and Cost Management empowers organizations to effectively manage their AWS expenses and ensure cost efficiency.

 ### Cost Anamoly Detection
 - AWS Cost Anomaly Detection service is designed to monitor for unusual spending patterns within an AWS account.
 It uses machine learning to detect anomalies in your AWS spending, and alerts you when unexpected changes in cost and usage occur, which could indicate fraudulent activity or mismanagement.
 This service is ideal for those looking to keep track of their AWS billing and be alerted to potential issues promptly.